-The fair values of the non-current portion of pledged deposits, non-current portion of finance lease receivables and interest-bearing bank borrowings have been calculated by discounting the expected future cash flows using rates currently available for instruments with similar terms, credit risk and remaining maturities.
-The changes in fair value as a result of the Group's own non-performance risk for interest-bearing bank borrowings as at 31 December 2019 were assessed to be insignificant.
-The fair values of the non-current portion of deposits for finance leases was assessed and approximated to their carrying amounts.
+The fair values of the long-term receivables and non-current portion of finance lease receivables have been calculated by discounting the expected future cash flows using rates currently available for instruments with similar terms, credit risk and remaining maturities.
+The changes in fair value as a result of the Group's own non-performance risk for interest-bearing bank borrowings as at 31 December 2020 were assessed to be insignificant.
+The fair values of the non-current portion of deposits for finance leases were assessed and approximated to their carrying amounts.